LieberInstitute/DeDHed/README.md

 adjusting for the six different brain regions.
 This type of plot is called `DEqual` plot and was shown in the initial qSVA framework paper ([Jaffe et al, PNAS, 2017](https://doi.org/10.1073/pnas.1617384114)).
-We are really looking for two patterns exemplified here in figure 1.
-A direct positive correlation with degradation shown in figure 1 on the right tells us that there is signal in the data associated with qSVs.
-An example of nonconfounded data or data that has been modeled can be seen in figure 1 on the right with its lack of relationship between the x and y variables.
+We are really looking for two patterns exemplified here in Figure 1 (cartoon shown earlier).
+A direct positive correlation with degradation shown in Figure 1 on the right tells us that there is signal in the data associated with qSVs.
+An example of nonconfounded data or data that has been modeled can be seen in Figure 1 on the right with its lack of relationship between the x and y variables.

 ![figure](./man/figures/DEqual_example.png)